When the SEC Comes Calling – 2023 Update

 Inspect the Testimony Transcript!

 At the examination’s conclusion, the witness has a right to inspect the transcript of the proceedings and may — at his own cost — obtain a copy.
 Although the SEC may deny transcript access, it does not do so in general practice.
-FINRA, on the other hand will routinely deny or delay access to the transcript.
+FINRA, however, will routinely deny or delay access to the transcript.
 It is essential to obtain and review a copy of the transcript as soon as possible to ensure its accuracy since it may be used in other proceedings.
-To correct substantive mistakes, an affidavit will have to be prepared, and there may be a request for an additional examination.
+An affidavit will have to be prepared to correct substantive mistakes, and there may be a request for an additional examination.

-Unfortunately, the SEC and FINRA have no obligation to inform witnesses of an investigation’s outcome or even its termination.
-In fact, the witness may never hear from them again.
-Should the matter proceed further, there are a number of other possible outcomes, including a cautionary letter, a referral to civil or criminal law enforcement organizations, a referral to a self-regulatory agency, administrative proceedings or injunctive actions.
+Unfortunately, the SEC and FINRA are not obligated to inform witnesses of an investigation’s outcome or its termination.
+The witness may never hear from them again.
+Should the matter proceed further, there are several other possible outcomes, including a cautionary letter, a referral to civil or criminal law enforcement organizations, a referral to a self-regulatory agency, administrative proceedings or injunctive actions.

 Updated February 2023